-The latest centralized review for the GHG inventories and National Inventory Reports 2018 took place from 7 to 22 September 2018.
-Provisional main findings of the ERT have been sent to OE on 22 September 2018, and the OE submitted its answers on 12 Oct back to the ERT.
-The final ARR was available on 27 May 2019.
+The latest centralized review for the GHG inventories and National Inventory Reports 2020 took place from 7 to 12 September 2020.
+Originally, an in-country review was planned for 2020.
+However, due to the Covid-19 pandemic a centralized review was held instead.
+Provisional main findings of the ERT have been sent to OE on 12 September 2020, and the OE submitted its answers within the given deadline back to the ERT.
+The final report of the review had not been published by the time of the elaboration of the current submission.
+Therefore, only preliminary findings were implemented.